Reconsider your need to travel to Puerto Rico due to major damage to buildings and infrastructure following Hurricane Maria.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

-The currency in Puerto Rico is the US Dollar.
+The currency of Puerto Rico is the US Dollar.
 ATM facilities are widely available.
+Credit cards are accepted widely.

 Safety and security